isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Track & Field.md

-Throughout the years in the Track &amp; Field team, I have formed valuable friendships and we went through
+Throughout the years in the Track &amp; Field team, I have formed valuable friendships and we went through thick and thin together.
+Despite the covid-19 pandemic, the coaches and teachers have found ways to help us train and hone our skills and talent in our respective events.

-\-&nbsp;**_Enya, Vice-Captain_**

-When I first joined the team I thought I was lousy and wasn't good at any of the events.
-Soon, I learnt it was not about being the best but how much effort and hard work you put in to improve yourself/ I became more self-disciplined and learnt how to manage my time wisely.
-I will always remember the time we went out for competitions - the excitement and thrill I experienced would be so overwhelming that it would overcome my nervousness.
-I hope others too get to en
+\-&nbsp;**_Chloe Chan, JO6 of 2021_**

+Having track and field as my CCA was probably one of the best decisions I’ve made.
+As a slow little clueless Primary 3, I slowly came to learn about one very important value- sportsmanship.
+I will never forget how the coaches and teachers valued this more than if you were “talented” in track and field.
+It doesn’t matter if you are fast or slow.
+Commitment and a ready state of mind to do your best will help overcome all challenges.
+I will never regret my decision to join track and field.

+\-&nbsp;**_Wong Xin Yun, AM6 of 2021_**